 They want what they don’t have, and don’t need the thing they desperately wanted a month ago.

 Enter clothes swaps!

 Clothes swaps are a great way to cut your clothing budget.
 Here’s a great post on how to host a clothes swap.

-5 – Shop at Discount and Look for Sales
+5 – Sign Up For Email Discounts at Your Favorite Stores and Look for Sales

-Somehow stores know that kids are heading back to school so they have their sales all lined up.
+Somehow stores know that kids are heading back to school (strange right? almost like it happens every year) so they have their sales all lined up.
 It’s a good idea to sign up for your favourite stores to know when the sales start.
 That way you don’t miss out.

 6 – Shop the Outlet Malls

 If the thrift shops aren’t yielding you any great finds, then shopping at outlet malls to get the brand names is a terrific way to cut costs.